pouriya/cfg/README.md

-# Modern cfg parser
+# Simple and modern config parser
-**cfg** is a modern config parser for parsing `.cfg` files and converting cfg file data to different Erlang terms.
+**cfg** is a config parser for parsing `.cfg` files and converting cfg file data to different Erlang terms.

 ## Features
 * Parsing file and returning its data as proplist.
 * Parsing file and inserting its data in an ETS table.
 * Parsing file and setting its data as environment variables of an application.
-* Parsing file and calls a callback for every value which it found in file.
+* Parsing file and calls a callback for every value which it founds in file.
 * Providing clean and human-readable reason for errors.

 ## Example